Meta-Learned Modality-Weighted Knowledge Distillation for Robust Multi-Modal Learning with Missing Data: Related Work

-In computer vision (CV), channel exchanging and multi-modal learning were combined to fuse features effectively~\cite{wang2020deep}.
+In CV, channel exchanging and multi-modal learning were combined to fuse features effectively~\cite{wang2020deep}.
 For video/audio classification and retrieval tasks, self-supervised learning was proposed~\cite{patrick2020multi,patrick2021space} to train multi-modal models on additional data, leading to large performance improvements.
 A model to enhance video-and-sound source localization accuracy was developed~\cite{chen2021localizing} by defining a trusted tri-map middle-ground.
 Jia et al.~\cite{jia2020semi} introduced a model for multi-view learning by constraining the view-specific features to be orthogonal to the view-shared features.
 Feature disentanglement methods~\cite{lee2018diverse,liu2022learning} aim to model data variations by learning modular and informative representations.

-The methods mentioned above show effective multi-modal learning results, but they assume that all modalities are always available in training and testing, limiting their applicability in real-world scenarios, where some of the input modalities may be missing during training and testing.
+More recently, VL-Mamba~\cite{qiao2024vl} explores the use of state space models for multimodal learning by introducing a vision-language connector with a Vision Selective Scan module, enabling efficient integration of visual features into the Mamba language model.
+Although these approaches achieve effective multi-modal learning, they assume all modalities are available during training and testing, limiting their practical use in scenarios where some modalities may be missing.